aisepucrio/llm-search-string/README.md

 ├── results2/ # Results explicitly referenced in the article’s main table │ ├── results_acm/ # Articles retrieved from ACM using LLM-generated search strings
 │ ├── results_scopus/ # Raw results from Scopus, manually processed for the article’s final table (tabela.csv)
-│ ├── metrics_acm/ # Processed ACM results for final table (dados_para_tabela.csv)
+│ ├── metrics_acm/ # Processed ACM results for final table (data_to_table.csv)
-│ ├── metrics_scopus/ # Processed Scopus results for final table (dados_para_tabela.csv)
+│ ├── metrics_scopus/ # Processed Scopus results for final table (data_to_table.csv)
 │
 ├── calculate_metrics.py # Script for computing evaluation metrics
 ├── extract_results_acm.py # Extracts results from 'results_acm/' folder
 ├── extract_results_Scopus.py# Extracts results from 'results_scopus/' folder
-├── limpa_strings.py # Cleans LLM outputs and writes each search string line-by-line in a .txt file ├── merge_csv_json.py # Merges evaluation metrics with corresponding LLM metadata ├── plotMetrics.ipynb # Notebook to generate visual plots from the results ├── prompts.py # Contains all prompts (from both results1 and results2) and metadata of the articles used
+├── clear_strings.py # Cleans LLM outputs and writes each search string line-by-line in a .txt file ├── merge_csv_json.py # Merges evaluation metrics with corresponding LLM metadata ├── plotMetrics.ipynb # Notebook to generate visual plots from the results ├── prompts.py # Contains all prompts (from both results1 and results2) and metadata of the articles used